LearnOnDemandSystems/docs/lod/template-gallery.md

 To create a lab profile from the Template, select Create on the chosen template and fill in the following fields.

-- Number: The number of your Lab Profile.
+- Number: Numbers are used in the title of the lab profile.
-- Name: The title of your Lab Profile.
+- Name: This will be the display name of the lab profile.
 - Descriptions: A description of the Lab Profile.
-- Organization: You may choose from any of the organizations you manage.
+- Organization:  Select the organization that will own the lab profile and be responsible for maintaining the profile.
+You may choose from any of the organizations you manage.
 - Series: Select or dynamically create a new Lab Series to which your profile will be assigned.
 You may also choose none.
-- Expected Duration: The expected duration of the Lab Profile.
+- Expected Duration: The expected amount of time it will take a user to complete the lab.
-- Maximum Duration: The maximum duration of the Lab Profile.
+- Maximum Duration: The maximum amount of time that a user can spend in the lab.
-- Tags: By selecting one or more tags, the lab will be available under these filters when/if published to the template gallery.
+- Tags: By selecting one or more tags, the lab profile will be available as a template under these filters when/if published to the template gallery.

+> [!note]These settings and more can later be modified from the lab profile edit page.

 ![](images/template-gallery-create-profile.png)